Wally869/StockPriceGenerator/README.md

-## Random Walk, aka Diffusion Process
+## Geometric Brownian Motion, aka Diffusion Process

 The usual basic method: generate random draws from a normal distribution with a selected annualized volatility level and scale to a chosen timestep.